• Skip to primary navigation

 6. Attracts depression

-People that don’t sleep well could experience a lack of serotonin, which would imply a cause of depression.
+People that don’t sleep well could experience a lack of serotonin, which would imply a cause for depression.
 You can prevent this psychological condition by sleeping between six and eight hours a day.

 7. Poor life quality